MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbOnline/set-up-skype-for-business-online/switching-the-skype-for-business-and-the-lync-client-user-interfaces.md

 - NOCSH
 ms.custom:
 - Setup
-description: 'Saiba como alternar entre as interfaces de usuário do cliente Skype for Business e do cliente Lync usando o PowerShell no Microsoft 365 ou no Office 365 ' ms.openlocfilehash: 02542d11c7315c8f7e183fb78eebf210ead2df94 ms.sourcegitcommit: 36f7ec432090683aedb77a5bd7856e1b10af2a81 ms.translationtype: MT ms.contentlocale: pt-BR ms.lasthandoff: 05/08/2020 ms.locfileid: "44164300"
+description: 'Saiba como alternar entre as interfaces do usuário cliente do Skype for Business e do Lync usando o PowerShell no Microsoft 365 ou no Office 365 ' ms.openlocfilehash: c82f2bb9877c29038a6861c00036ba92de100561 ms.sourcegitcommit: 01087be29daa3abce7d3b03a55ba5ef8db4ca161 ms.translationtype: MT ms.contentlocale: pt-BR ms.lasthandoff: 03/23/2021 ms.locfileid: "51113207"
 ---
 # <a name="switching-between-the-skype-for-business-and-the-lync-client-user-interfaces"></a>Alternando entre as interfaces do usuário do cliente Skype for Business e do cliente Lync

-Para organizações do Skype for Business Online, você pode usar o PowerShell Remoto no Microsoft 365 ou no Office 365 para permitir que os usuários do Skype for Business usem o cliente Skype for Business ou a interface de usuário do cliente Skype for Business (Lync).
+Para organizações do Skype for Business Online, você pode usar o PowerShell Remoto no Microsoft 365 ou No Office 365 para permitir que os usuários do Skype for Business usem o cliente skype for Business ou a interface do usuário cliente do Skype for Business (Lync).
 Na configuração padrão, os usuários devem utilizar a interface do cliente Skype for Business.
-Se preferir usar a experiência do cliente do Lync, gerencie o comportamento do cliente de início para exibir a interface do usuário do Lync seguindo as etapas mais adiante neste tópico.
+Se preferir usar a experiência do cliente do Lync, gerencie o primeiro comportamento do cliente de início para exibir a interface do usuário do Lync seguindo as etapas posteriores neste tópico.

 > [!NOTE]
 > [!OBSERVAçãO] A experiência do cliente Lync 2013 não é uma opção para as versões do cliente Skype for Business 2016.
 Antes de tentar configurar seu ambiente para usar o cliente Lync 2013, verifique a versão do cliente para garantir que ela não começa com o número 16.
 Por exemplo: 16.x.x.x.